Calculation - Advanced

 Answer

-No. EN 12354 include only 1st order transmission paths.
+No. EN ISO 12354 include only 1st order transmission paths.
 Do not add sound insulation values obtained by consecutive calculations - this will certainly overestimate the sound insulation in situ.
-You may make a rough estimate (probably safe) by choosing a high insulation element or adding an extremely efficient lining, to simulate the blocking effect of the room to the direct sound transmission path.
+You may make a rough estimate (probably safe) by choosing a high insulation element or adding an extremely efficient lining, to simulate the blocking effect of the room to the direct sound transmission path but still maintaining the flanking paths.

 How can a select an insulated lightweight roof as the exterior element for outdoor sound transmission?